CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_students.md

 * Student, who wants to take a self-learning course.
 * Student, who wants to participate to a tutored course.
-* Researcher in collaborator project, where your the enviroment has been already set up by a co-worker.
+* Researcher in collaborator project, where your the environment has been already set up by a co-worker.

 ## 1. Login to CSC Notebooks